yellowflowersorganics-star/smartcrop-os/docs/WHATSAPP_SMS_SETUP.md

   -H "Authorization: Bearer YOUR_JWT_TOKEN" \
   -d '{
     "to": "+919876543210",
-    "message": "🌱 Hello from SmartCrop OS!
+    "message": "🌱 Hello from CropWise!
 This is a test WhatsApp message."
   }'
 ```